All Episodes

 I mean, any increment of badness is worse.

-And then also people don't learn from catastrophes, usually.
+And then also, people don't learn from catastrophes usually.

-I mean, you look at right now what's happening with global energy crisis, where I think it's pretty straightforward that what happened is the establishment was advocating for restrictions on fossil fuels across the board in terms of you can't invest in them, you know, we want to restrict your ability to invest in them, to produce them, to refine them, to transport them.
+I mean, you look at right now what's happening with the global energy crisis, where I think it's pretty straightforward that what happened is the establishment was advocating for restrictions on fossil fuels across the board in terms of you can't invest in them.

-And this put us in a position where prices were going up, but you're also much more vulnerable to any kind of dislocation of supply, like say, you know, Russia Ukraine situation.
+And this put us in a position where prices were going up, but you're also much more vulnerable to any kind of dislocation of supply, like say, you know, Russia-Ukraine situation.

-And like instead of saying, hey, wait a second, we shouldn't have handicapped our ability to produce fossil fuels.
+And like, instead of saying, hey, wait a second, we shouldn't have handicapped our ability to produce fossil fuels.

-There's just all sorts of excuses, like it's it has nothing to do with our policies.
+There's just all sorts of excuses like it's, it has nothing to do with our policies.

-And you look at Germany, and it's just a total failure, uh, because they they still need reliable electricity and they're they're reverted and they shut down nuclear and they're reverting to coal to keep their lights on, and they're still having skyrocketing prices.
+And you look at Germany and it's just a total failure because they still need reliable electricity and they shut down nuclear and they're reverting to coal to keep their lights on.

 I'm totally changing my view.

-It's usually you what you need is the if if the establishment is wrong, which it's not always wrong, but it is here, you need the anti-establishment people to really clearly a show a true view and B really prove that the establishment has been wrong.
+It's usually what you need is the if the establishment is wrong, which it's not always wrong, but it is here.

-And I'll I I've focused a decent amount.
+And I've focused a decent amount.

-I have this website, energy talking points.com that I highly encourage people to check out because that has my like way of explaining just about any issue, and it's for free and it has really good references and you can share it.
+I have this website, energytalkingpoints.com that I highly encourage people to check out because that has my like way of explaining just about any issue and it's for free and it has really good references and you can share it.

-And a lot of my pieces are on the cause of the energy crisis and fighting this denial of the cause, because I think who's implicated in the crisis will have implications.
+And a lot of my pieces are on the cause of the energy crisis and fighting this denial of the cause because I think who's implicated in the crisis will have implications.

 But that stuff can be done now and needs to be done now.